robinrodricks/FluentStorage/doc/implementations/microsoft-servicefabric.md

 where `collection_name` maps to the name of the collection when obtained via `IReliableStateManager.GetOrAddAsync()`.

-Having this instance crated you can perform the usual operations as outlined in [blob storage documentation](../blob-storage/index.md).

 ### Transactions

 Due to the fact single writes in ASF are not particulary effective, normally when using raw API you would create a transaction, perform writes and then commit it.
 It is also possible with Storage.Net: